candid82/joker/DEVELOPER.md

 #### The Joker Script That Writes Go Code

 The `std/generate-std.joke` script, which is run after the Joker executable is first built (by `run.sh`), reads in the pertinent namespaces, currently defined via `(def namespaces ...)` at the top of the script.

-(This should probably be changed to dynamically discover all the `*.joke` files in `std/`.
-See [the `gostd` fork's version](https://github.com/jcburley/joker/blob/gostd/std/generate-std.joke) for a sample implementation.)
+This definition dynamically discovers all the `*.joke` files in `std/`.

 `(apply require namespaces)` loads the target namespaces, then the script processes each namespace in `namespaces` by examining its public members and "compiling" them into Go code, which it stores in `std/*/a_*.go`, where `*` is the same name.